Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 Rebellious, creative and productive.
-Three of the so many adjectives to depict the two very intelligent artist sisters Vanessa Bell and Virginia Woolf.
-This week’s painting is a portrait of the revolutionary feminist writer Virginia Woolf by her largely underrated painter sister Vanessa Bell.
-With the excuse of the recent birthday of Woolf, it is a good idea to celebrate the talent of Bell by looking closely at the painting that she made of her younger sister in 1912.
+Three of the so many adjectives to depict the two very intelligent artists sisters Vanessa Bell and Virginia Woolf.
+This painting is a portrait of the revolutionary feminist writer Virginia Woolf by her largely underrated painter sister Vanessa Bell.
+Let’s celebrate the talent of Bell by looking closely at the painting that she made of her younger sister in 1912.

-Born in London, UK in 1879, Bell was born as Vanessa Stephen.
+Vanessa Bell was born in London, UK in 1879.
 Coming from an upper-class family, she was homeschooled from a young age.
-Taking drawing lessons as a teen, the young Vanessa then studied painting at the Royal Academy of Arts in London.
+Taking drawing lessons as a teen, the young Bell then studied painting at the Royal Academy of Arts in London.
 After she lost both of her parents, she decided to move to the Bloomsbury district of London in 1904.
 Moving to this new neighborhood, Bell took her sister Virginia with her.
 The two then became a part of the intellectual ensemble Bloomsbury Group.
-The ensemble consisted of several writers, painters and critics of the day.
+The group consisted of several writers, painters and critics of the day.

 Vanessa Bell took big brave steps in her 20s such as moving house and engaging in an open marriage (with Clive Bell in 1907).
-Still, she was committed to the domestic life all the same.
+Still, she was committed to domestic life all the same.
 She gave birth to three children and was very compassionate towards them.
 In addition, she was very enthusiastic about interior design and hosting dinner parties.
-Her free, independent and -back then controversial- queer-friendly soul found an outlet in all her artistic creations, from her paintings to home decorations.
+Her free, independent and, back then controversial, queer-friendly soul found an outlet in all her artistic creations, from her paintings to home decorations.

 Studying the biographies of the artists, it is safe to say that Bell and Woolf had a relationship with many ups and downs.
-However, they were very closely tied and intimate at the same time.
-Woolf hinted at an envy towards her sister’s area of expertise – painting, in a 1934 essay about Walter Sickert.
-However, Bell was always the first person to take charge in designing/painting the covers of many of Woolf’s books.
+However, they were very close and intimate at the same time.
+Woolf hinted at envy towards her sister’s area of expertise – painting, in a 1934 essay about Walter Sickert.
+However, Bell was always the first person to take charge of designing/painting the covers of many of Woolf’s books.
 This mild tension is channeled through this 1912 portrait as well.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!